 The innovation that VAT brings to MEDINA is the usage of vulnerability scanners for automated verification of compliance.
-There are several requirements of security standards that can be either satisfied with VAT or evidence can be gathered about their fulfilment.
-EUCS requirements covered by VAT include several from the vulnerability detection and management categories, usage of encrypted communication protocols, separation of networks and monitoring new devices on the network, etc.
+There are several requirements of security standards that can be either satisfied with VAT or evidence that can be gathered about their fulfilment.
+EUCS requirements covered by VAT include vulnerability detection and management categories and the usage of encrypted communication protocols.